A huge cloud of red dust driven by gale-force winds is choking

-Sydney Harbor Bridge and the Opera House were almost lost in a monstrous cloud of dust that has been whipped up by thunderstorms in drought-hit areas of the New South Wales outback.
+The Sydney Harbor Bridge and the Opera House were almost lost in a monstrous cloud of dust that has been whipped up by thunderstorms in drought-hit areas of the New South Wales outback.

 The dust is causing misery and chaos.
-Flights have been diverted and ferries canceled, while traffic has been forced to a crawl because of poor
+Flights have been diverted and ferries canceled, while traffic has been forced to a crawl because of poor visibility.

-while those who battle the elements have been bombarded by tiny particles of dust propelled by gale-force winds.
+Many residents are forced to seek refuge indoors, while those who battle the elements have been bombarded by tiny particles of dust propelled by gale-force winds.

 Doctors warn people with asthma, and heart and lung diseases to stay indoors but even the healthy suffer under the conditions.

 Professor Gordian Fulde from St. Vincent's Hospital in Sydney says emergency department staff members have treated a procession of patients.

 "It has been unbelievable," he said.
 "From nearly the crack of dawn we have had joggers come in - fit young men and women - who have just had real trouble breathing and we have had to treat them.
 Even just half an hour ago we had an elderly gentleman who basically collapsed and he is quite ill because he just could not breathe because of the dust, so really it has had a major effect."